Flutterwave/iOS-v3/README.md

 ## Testing

 Thoroughly test the integration with various payment scenarios to ensure a smooth user experience.
-Flutterwave provides testing helpers that allow you to simulate different payment scenarios.
+Flutterwave provides testing helpers to simulate different payment scenarios.

 For your convenience, here are the testing helpers available:

-- **Card Testing**: Use the card details provided in the [Flutterwave documentation](https://developer.flutterwave.com/docs/integration-guides/testing-helpers) to simulate successful and failed card transactions.
+- **Card Testing**: Use the card details provided in our [documentation](https://developer.flutterwave.com/v3.0.0/docs/testing#cards) to simulate both successful and failed card transactions.

 - **Mobile Money Testing**: Simulate mobile money transactions using the provided testing details.
-Refer to the [Flutterwave documentation](https://developer.flutterwave.com/docs/integration-guides/testing-helpers) for more information.
+Refer to our   [documentation](https://developer.flutterwave.com/v3.0.0/docs/testing#mobile-money) for more information.

-- **Bank Transfer Testing**: Test bank transfer scenarios with the testing account details available in the [Flutterwave documentation](https://developer.flutterwave.com/docs/integration-guides/testing-helpers).
+- **Bank Transfer Testing**: Test bank transfer scenarios with the test account details provided in our [documentation](https://developer.flutterwave.com/v3.0.0/docs/testing#testing-transfers).

-- **USSD Testing**: You can also test USSD transactions using the provided USSD codes and instructions from the [Flutterwave documentation](https://developer.flutterwave.com/docs/integration-guides/testing-helpers).
+- **USSD Testing**: In the test environment, USSD transactions will automatically be paid (transition to "successful") after a few seconds.
+Learn more about how USSD payments work [here](https://developer.flutterwave.com/v3.0.0/docs/ussd).

-These testing helpers help you ensure that your integration handles various payment scenarios effectively before deploying your application to a production environment.
-It's recommended to thoroughly test your integration with these testing details to provide a reliable payment experience to your users.
+These testing helpers help ensure that your integration effectively handles various payment scenarios before deploying your application to a production(live) environment.
+It is recommended to thoroughly test your integration using these testing details to provide a reliable payment experience for your customer's.

 ## Handling Transactions